 This will be assessed for a comprehensive understanding of the subject area; understanding of problems in the area; ability to construct and defend an argument; power of analysis and expression; and familiarity with standard academic working techniques.

 Three overall, at least two of them must be academic

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-Your references will support intellectual ability, academic achievement, academic writing ability, suitability for this programme of study, motivation and any other information that is considered to be relevant.
-Academic references are required.
+A helpful reference will speak to your intellectual ability, academic achievement, academic writing ability, suitability for this programme of study, motivation and any other information that is deemed to be relevant.